aalbaali/aalbaali.github.io/posts/2023/08/17-rotations-averaging.md

 \end{align}
 For example, $\log(1 + 0\jmath) = \jmath 2\pi k$, where $k\in\mbb{Z}$.

-The reference [^1] has a good introduction to Lie groups including this one with visuals and demonstrative examples.

 ### Simplified mappings
 The mappings $\mbb{R}\to S^{1}$ and $S^{1}\to\mbb{R}$ will be used often, so explicitly defining functions representing these mappings will simplify the notation in this article.